![]() Natural Languages |

 2. Learning languagesMy approach is:

 2.1.
 EnglishMy native tongue.
 Not that I approve.
-I consider myself an aboriginal pre-Celtic Briton, whose land was overrun by assorted IndoEuropeans (Celts, Angles, Saxons, Norse, etc).
-My people were pushed into mountainous Wales (from Celtic "foreigner"), then to North America, then to the West coast of North America.
+I consider myself an aboriginal pre-Celtic Briton, whose land was overrun by assorted IndoEuropeans (Romans, Angles, Saxons, Norse, etc).
+My people were pushed into mountainous Wales, then to North America, then to the West coast of North America.
+2017-10-17: Current theory is that Celtic languages arrived in Great Britain via a cultural borrowing from Europe, not a direct "celtic invasion".
+What was the pre-celtic language?
+Given that there are genetic clues for continuity along the Atlantic coast, and specifically with Basque peoples, perhaps pre-celtic Welsh spoke something like Basque.
+If so, they may have found Indo-Eurpoean celtic "British" an improvement worth borrowing -- at least for trade and then for daily use.
 Be that as it may, I've read fairly broadly in English.
 Have spent many hours browsing libraries and bookstores.
 Tend to read the entire works of an author in a burst (1-2 books a day).

 2.2.
 GermanStudied it in highschool.
 Read Faust and a few other odds and ends.
 My grandmother had some "blackletter" books which were fascinating but pretty hard to read.
 With apologies to Germans everywhere, neither the language nor the culture does much for me.